Get Free Solar Panel Quotes

 The typical three-bedroom household in Yorkshire will save £441 per year by getting solar panels, allowing you to break even in 15.96 years and enjoy totally free electricity for the next decade or two.

-In this guide, we’ll explain how much solar panels cost in Yorkshire, whether the weather affects them positively or negatively, and which solar panel government grants are available to you.
-These include the Home Upgrade grant (now defunct as of March 2025), Warm Homes Local Grant, and Solar Together if you’re applying as a group.
-Did you know you can pay 0% VAT?
+In this guide, we’ll explain how much solar panels cost in Yorkshire, whether they work well in Yorkshire’s weather, and which solar panel government grants are available to you.
+These include the ECO4 scheme, Warm Homes Local Grant, and Solar Together (a group-buying scheme).
+There is also 0% VAT on solar panels and solar batteries.

 If you want to get your own panels, you can compare solar panel prices with our help.
-Just provide a few quick details, and our expert installers will be in touch with free quotes for you to compare.
+Simply fill in this form with a few quick details, and our expert installers will be in touch with free quotes for you to compare.

 Where do you want to install solar panels?